sweta-chauhan/pucsd2020-pp/README.md

 * This assignment is about to write a basic html and css file and deploy it on `nginx server`

 * Add file can be deployed by runing deploy.sh script
 	1. `./deploy.sh /src`
 	2. `Open localhost/src/html on your web browser to see the outcome.`

+* Angular App for resume profile
+	`ng serve` to run the app

 ## 3. `Assignment 03`
 -----